 Friends, family, and neighbors are important social contacts.
 They may regularly check in with loved ones to see how they’re doing.
 When a loved one fails to respond, the police can be called in to conduct a welfare check.

-Examples of Situations That Require a Police Welfare Check
+Situations That Require a Police Welfare Check

 - You normally see your neighbor, but it has been an extended period of time since you have.
 You call him or her and knock at the front door, but there is no answer.